groupcash/socialhours/docs/description.md

 ### Implementation

 *Social Hours* uses a distributed architecture based on the complementary currency system [groupcash](http://groupcash.org).
-Each *Coin* represents an amount of hours volunteered for a social organisation.
+Each *coin* represents an amount of hours volunteered for a social organisation.
 Using encryption and digital signatures, the *hours* are independent of a central database and therefore can be freely exchanged between compatible systems.

-## Roadmap
+## Capabilities

-The first version consists of a web application that provides the following use cases
+The first version consists of a web application that provides the following capabilities

+### Create Account
+An account is created by providing an email address for authentication and optionally a name.
+A public/private key pair is generated to identify the account.

 ### Register Organisation
 A social Organisation registers with its name and the email address of the administrator for authentication.
-A public/private key pair is generated for digitally signing credited *hours*.
+A public/private key pair is generated for digital signatures.
-The adminstrator is also Creditor of the Organisation.

-### Add Member
-Creditors can add Members to their Organisation by providing their name and email address.
-A public/private key pair is generated to identify the Member.

 ### Authorize Creditor
-The administrator can authorize a Member of the Organisation as *Creditor*.
-Creditors can credit *hours* to Members.
+The administrator of an organisation can authorize an account to be able to credit *social hours* in the name of the organisation.

-### Print Member Card
-A member card contains a code with the a URL that identifies the member and thus can be used to credit *social hours* to them.
-Members can print their own card and Creditors can print cards for any added Member.
+### Encode Account
+An account address can be visually encoded to easily identify it on the field.

 ### Credit Hours
-Creditors can credit *hours* to voluteers.
+Creditors can credit a number of *social hours* to voluteers by providing a description of the work done and the account address of the volunteer (by scanning the visual code) or the name/email address the account was created with.

 ### Check Balance
-Members can see the history andof hours they have been credited.
+Account holders can see the history and current balance of *social hours* credited to them.

-### Show Credited Hours
+### Check Credited Hours
-Creditors can see how many hours an Organisation has credited to what member.
+Creditors can see how many *social hours* an organisation has credited to which accounts.

 ### Log In
-Members and Creditors log-in by providing their email address to which a unique link is sent.
+Users of the application (administrator, creditors, accounts) can log-in by providing their email address to which a unique link is sent.
 The user can choose to stay logged-in indefinitely or until the browser window is closed.

 ### Log Out
 Teminates the user session.